whizali/whisp_tcp_chat_app/README.md

 3. Upon successful connection:
    - Server accepts the connection
    - Server adds the client socket to the monitoring list
+   - Server assigns a default username (User 1, User 2, etc.)
    - Server sends a welcome message
-   - Server prompts for username registration
-4. Client enters a username
-5. Server validates the username (checks for duplicates)
+   - Server informs the client of their default username
-6. Server associates the username with the client socket
+4. Server associates the default username with the client socket
-7. Server notifies all clients about the new user
+5. Server notifies all clients about the new user
+6. Client can optionally change their username using the `/nick` command

 ### Message Exchange